Number Activities For PreK- First Grade

 This is my favorite way to practice number sense with kids!

-You can count dots on the die, practice number puzzles or play games that require counting spaces and matching a place marker to the space you counted.
+Count the dots on the die, practice number puzzles or play games that require counting spaces and matching a place marker to the space you counted.
 We have a game night that helps reinforce math and a lot of other important preschool skills, like sharing and taking turns.
 Some of our favorite games and puzzles are:

 Suggested Games & Puzzles for Counting and Number Sense: